openshift/openshift-origin-design/designs/virtualization/4.6/Next-run-configuration/Next-run-configuration.md

 In case there are multiple changes that are on different tabs, we will show a list of them and the same notification will be shown on every tab.
 Clicking each will take the user to the relevant tab and will open the modal.
 An environment change can also be presented as a Disk change (if a user adds an environment key-value it is being added as a disk), so a change in the environment tab should be reflected in both 'Disks' and 'Environment' tabs and include a separate inline notification about the changes with the ability to clear them.

-All tabs should show the top level alert so users will always be able to see it.
+For changes that apply across all tabs, we'll place the notification above the tabs, so users will always be able to see it.

 ![Notification for changes on multiple tabs](img/Notification-changes-on-multiple-tabs.png)